Joint Undergraduate & Graduate Program

 Once admitted, four graduate-level courses will count toward both degrees.
 Students must earn a B or higher in these four courses to continue in the program.

-In order to petition to join the program, you must meet the following requirements:
+In order to apply to the program, you must meet the following requirements:

 - Be an admitted degree candidate to the Bachelor of Liberal Arts program

 - Earned 96 credits toward the Bachelor of Liberal Arts degree with a 3.5 or higher GPA